awslabs/aws-deployment-framework/docs/admin-guide.md

 - **moves** is configuration related to moving accounts within your AWS Organization.
 Currently the only configuration options for `moves` is named *to-root* and allows either `safe` or `remove_base`.
 If you specify *safe* you are telling the framework that when an AWS Account is moved from whichever OU it currently is in, back into the root of the Organization it will not make any direct changes to the account.
 It will however update any AWS CodePipeline pipelines that the account belonged to so that it is no longer a valid target.
 If you specify `remove_base` for this option and move an account to the root of your organization it will attempt to remove the base CloudFormation stacks *(regional and global)* from the account and then update any associated pipeline.
 - **protected** is a configuration that allows you to specify a list of OUs that are not configured by the AWS Deployment Framework bootstrapping process.
 You can move accounts to the protected OUs which will skip the standard bootstrapping process.
 This is useful for migrating existing accounts into being managed by The ADF.
 - **scp** allows the definition of configuration options that relate to Service Control Policies.
 Currently the only option for *scp* is *keep-default-scp* which can either be *enabled* or *disabled*.
 This option determines if the default FullAWSAccess Service Control Policy should stay attached to OUs that are managed by an *scp.json* or if it should be removed to make way for a more specific SCP, by default this is *enabled*.
 Its important to understand how SCPs work before setting this setting to disabled.
 Please read [How SCPs work](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_about-scps.html) for more information.
+- **scm** tracks all source code management configuration.
-- **scm** enables the automation aspect of creating AWS CodeCommit repositories automatically when creating a new Pipeline via ADF.
-This option is only relevant if you are using the *source_account_id* parameter in your Pipeline Parameters, if so, and this value is *enabled* ADF will automatically create the AWS CodeCommit Repository on the Source Account with the same name of the associated pipeline.
+  - **auto-create-repositories** enables the automation aspect of creating AWS CodeCommit repositories automatically when creating a new Pipeline via ADF.
+    This option is only relevant if you are using the *source_account_id* parameter in your Pipeline Parameters.
+    If this value is `enabled`, ADF will automatically create the AWS CodeCommit Repository on the Source Account with the same name of the associated pipeline.
     If the Repository already exists on the source account this process will continue silently.
     If you wish to update/alter the CloudFormation template used to create this repository it can be found at */src/lambda_codebase/initial_commit/bootstrap_repository/adf-build/shared/repo_templates/codecommit.yml*.
+  - **default-scm-branch** allows you to configure the default branch that should be used with all source-code management platforms that ADF supports.
+    For any new installation of the AWS Deployment Framework, this will defaul to `main`, as this is the default branch used by CodeCommit.
+    If you have a pre-existing installation of ADF and did not specifically configure this property, for backward compatibility it will default to `master` instead.
+    We recommend configuring the main scm branch name to `main`.
+As new repositories will most likely use this branch name as their default branch.

 ## Accounts